MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-data-pipelines.md

 # Migrate data and pipelines in Microsoft Fabric

 The first step in data and pipelines migration is to pinpoint the data that you want to make available in OneLake, and the pipelines you intend to move.
 You don't always need to migrate every piece; you can prioritize specific datasets or pipelines.
 As you single out pipelines for migration, ensure you understand their dependencies and the tools or scripts they incorporate.
-Also be aware of data properties, including sources, destinations, and formats (for example, csv, json, parquet, or sDelta).
+Also be aware of data properties, including sources, destinations, and formats (for example, csv, json, Parquet, or Delta).

 You have two options for data:

 - Option one: Azure Data Lake Storage (ADLS) Gen2 as default storage.
-If you’re currently using ADLS Gen2 and want to avoid data copying, consider *shortcuts*.
+If you’re currently using ADLS Gen2 and want to avoid data copying, consider using shortcuts.

 - Option two: OneLake as default storage.
-If you want to move from ADLS Gen2 to OneLake as storage layer, consider *reading/writing to OneLake from your Azure Synapse Spark* items.
+If you want to move from ADLS Gen2 to OneLake as storage layer, consider reading/writing to OneLake from your Azure Synapse Spark items.

 ## Data migration